jbsohn/liblokey/README.md

 - We have made **minimal and respectful changes** to `pokey.c` and `pokey.h` from the Atari800 source tree
 - Global state and platform-specific I/O have been isolated behind **lightweight stubs**
 - A clean wrapper (`lokey.c` / `lokey.h`) presents a portable C API usable across all targets

+- We've also successfully integrated `mzpokeysnd.c` from Atari800 with no modifications, using a clean external interface.
+This validates the engine in its original form and simplifies future updates.

 This structure allows us to track upstream changes more easily while using the core logic as-is.